Maximum Recovery-MINIMUM TIMe™

 Comparative Negligence

 Illinois follows modified comparative negligence under 735 ILCS 5/2-1116.
-You can recover compensation even if partially at fault, as long as you were less than 50% responsible.
-Your fault percentage reduces your compensation.
+You can still recover compensation if you were 50% or less at fault, but your recovery will be reduced by your percentage of fault.
+If you were more than 50% at fault, you cannot recover damages.

 Examples: